HoodieSJ/PowerSimulation_AAILab/README.md

-# Score Matching Model for Unbounded Data Score
+# Ordered Risk and Confidence Regularization for Robust Training from Biased Dataset

 This code provides an pytorch implementation for the paper `Ordered Risk and Confidence Regularization for Robust Training from Biased Dataset`.
 Our paper introduces a debiasing algorithm, coined Ordered Risk and Confidence regularization (ORC), that relatively regularizes the confidence and the risk of the subgroups in the dataset.